sider/sider-docs/docs/tools/cplusplus/clang-tidy.md

 ### `include-path`

 This option allows you to add directory to include search path.
-Sider treats this option as a compilation option `-I` and passes it to the `clang-tiy` command internally as:
+Sider treats this option as a compilation option `-I` and passes it to the `clang-tidy` command internally as:

 ```shell
 > clang-tidy test.cpp -- -Imyinclude -Ifoo/include -I/usr/include/libfastjson